baines/cgiquotes/README.md

 ```

 Edit quotes.h to change the location of `QUOTES_ROOT`, and add files there
-named data-\<name\>.
+named \#name.
 Make sure the name is html-safe and the dir has rw permissions.

 It also now supports POST and DELETE to add/edit/delete quotes remotely.
 For this to work, you need to choose a random username + password, concat them